rsdoiel/antenna/archives/2025/columns_2025.23.md

 date: 2025-06-09, from: Doc Searls (at Harvard), New Old Blog

 Today is the 100th birthday of Gail Jesswein, my father-in-law.
-Gail was the father of eight, the first of whom is my wife Joyce.
+Gail was the father of eight, the first of whom was my wife.
 Gail was a merchant mariner during World War II, when the casualty rate was one in twenty-six, higher than any U.S. military branch.
-On shore after the end of the war, [&#8230;]
+On shore after the end of the war, he [&#8230;]

 <br>